GOFUVI/hf-eolus-task2-01-hf-spectra-processing/README.md

 See the Site Configuration Table below for full period details and additional parameters.

-The setup.sh script at the repository root can be used to clone or update the SeaSondeRAWSLambdaDocker pipeline repository referenced in [1](#ref1), ensuring all pipeline artifacts are available locally.
+The setup.sh script at the repository root can be used to clone or update the SeaSondeRAWSLambdaDocker pipeline repository referenced in <a href="#ref1">[1]</a>, ensuring all pipeline artifacts are available locally.

 Orchestrating the applied workflow for each station and processing period, the `run_hf_dataset.sh` script at the repository root serves as the primary entry point: it sources the period-specific `configure.env`, copies the necessary pipeline artifacts from the `SeaSondeRAWSLambdaDocker` repository into the processing directory and invokes `configure_seasonder.sh` to deploy the Lambda environment, then runs `prepare_manifest.sh` to generate the CSV/JSON manifest, and finally calls `run_batch_job.sh` to launch the AWS S3 Batch Operation that executes the Lambda function for each raw data entry.

 ## Prerequisites

-Prerequisites for this workflow are described in [1](#ref1) and can also be accessed directly at: https://github.com/GOFUVI/SeaSondeRAWSLambdaDocker?tab=readme-ov-file#prerequisites
+Prerequisites for this workflow are described in <a href="#ref1">[1]</a> and can also be accessed directly at: https://github.com/GOFUVI/SeaSondeRAWSLambdaDocker?tab=readme-ov-file#prerequisites

-As noted in the prerequisites of [1](#ref1), you must configure an AWS SSO profile before running the workflow.
+As noted in the prerequisites of <a href="#ref1">[1]</a>, you must configure an AWS SSO profile before running the workflow.

 **Configure AWS CLI with SSO**
 AWS CLI allows you to interact with AWS services from the command line.
 To configure it for SSO (Single Sign-On), run: